HMS Diomede (1798): Service history

 From June to September 1812, she was refitted at Chatham as a 26-gun troopship, and was recommissioned in October 1812 under Captain Charles Fabian.
-In 1813 she sailed for North America.
+On 30 March 1813 the 2nd Royal Marine Battalion embarked on the ships HMS Romulus, HMS Diomede, HMS Nemesis, and HMS Fox set sail on 7 April, and arrived in Bermuda on 29 May 1813.

 In 1814 Diomede was commanded by Hugh Pigot until October, and thereafter by Captain George Kippen.
 The boats and some of the complement of the Diomede participated in the Battle of Lake Borgne in December 1814.
 In 1821 the survivors of the flotilla shared in the distribution of head-money arising from the capture of the American gun-boats and sundry bales of cotton.
 (Note: A first-class share of the prize money was worth £34 12s 9 1/4d; a sixth-class share, that of an ordinary seaman, was worth 7s 10 3/4d.)

-The Diomede returned to England in April 1815 and paid off.
+The Diomede arrived at Portsmouth on 31 May 1815 and paid off.
 On 7 July 1815, Diomede was ordered to become a provisions depot vessel at Sheerness, but upon inspection was found to be too decayed so was broken up in August 1815.